hwchen/picogron/README.md

+## Picogron

+small code, small memory footprint, small runtime.

 Port of [gron](https://github.com/tomnomnom/gron)

-The main reason for gron's existence is to have preserved order for json keys, where gron's keys are either sorted or random.
+The main reason for picogron's existence is to have preserved order for json keys, where gron's keys are either sorted or random.

-Features implemented on an as-needed basis, but this will probably stay minimal.

 `testdata` is copied from gron at `13561bd`